Personal god: Baháʼí Faith

-In the Baháʼí Faith God is described as "a personal God, unknowable, inaccessible, the source of all Revelation, eternal, omniscient, omnipresent and almighty".
+In the Baháʼí Faith, God is described as "a personal God, unknowable, inaccessible, the source of all Revelation, eternal, omniscient, omnipresent and almighty".
 Although transcendent and inaccessible directly, his image is reflected in his creation.
 The purpose of creation is for the created to have the capacity to know and love its creator.
 God communicates his will and purpose to humanity through intermediaries, known as Manifestations of God, who are the prophets and messengers that have founded religions from prehistoric times up to the present day.

 Deism

 While many deists view God as a personal god, deism is a broad term encompassing people with varying specific beliefs, some of which reject the notion of a personal god.
 The foundational idea of a personal god in deism is illustrated by the 17th-century assertions of Lord Edward Herbert, universally regarded as the Father of English Deism, which stated that there is one Supreme God, and he ought to be worshipped.
 A god that is not a personal god cannot be worshipped.
 Nevertheless, the notion of God as a personal god cannot be ascribed to all deists.
-Further, some deists who believe in a personal god may either not prioritize a relationship with such god or not believe a personal relationship with such god is possible.
+Further, some deists who believe in a personal god may either not prioritize a relationship with such a god or not consider a personal relationship with such a god as possible.

 Christian

 Christian deism is a term applied both to Christians who incorporate deistic principles into their beliefs and to deists who follow the moral teachings of Jesus without believing in his divinity.
-With regard to those who are essentially deists who incorporate the teachings of Jesus into their beliefs, these are usually a subset of classical deists.
-Consequently, they believe in a personal god, but they do not necessarily believe in a personal relationship with God.
-However, some Christian deists may practice a different (non-classical) form of deism while viewing Jesus as a non-divine morailty teacher.
+About those who are essentially deists who incorporate the teachings of Jesus into their beliefs, these are usually a subset of classical deists.
+Consequently, they believe in a personal god but do not necessarily believe in a personal relationship with God.
+However, some Christian deists may practice a different (non-classical) form of deism while viewing Jesus as a non-divine moral teacher.
 The views of these Christian deists on the existence of a personal god and whether a relationship with such god is possible would be based on their core deist beliefs.

 Classical

 Classical deists who adhere to Herbert's common notion certainly believe in a personal god because those notions include the belief that God dispenses rewards and punishments both in this life and after it.
-This is not something which would be done by an impersonal force.
-However, a personal relationship with God is not contemplated, since living a virtuous and pious life is seen as the primary means of worshiping God.
+This is not something an impersonal force would do.
+However, a personal relationship with God is not contemplated since living a virtuous and pious life is seen as the primary means of worshiping God.